MANOJRAJPUT2065/CityPulse/README.md

 **CityPulse** is a project I’ve built to solve a very real problem we face every day:
 how to report small civic issues like garbage, potholes, broken lights, or stray animals – and actually get them fixed.
+CityPulse is a modern civic engagement platform that empowers citizens to report real-time urban issues and helps authorities take faster action.

+In most cities, everyday problems like garbage overflow, broken roads, faulty streetlights, or stray animals often go unnoticed or unresolved — not because the solutions are complex, but because there’s a lack of structured communication between the people who face these issues and the ones responsible for fixing them.

+CityPulse solves this problem by creating a real-time digital bridge between the citizens, government bodies, and NGOs.
+It allows any citizen to quickly report an issue through a simple and intuitive interface — attaching photos/videos, selecting the relevant category (like water, garbage, road, etc.), adding location, and writing a description.

+Admins (government officials, NGO reps) have their own access panel where they can:

+View reports in their domain

+Mark the issue’s status as “Pending” or “Complete”

+Interact through comments or updates

+The UI is intentionally kept familiar — designed similar to Twitter’s three-column layout — to make it friendly, fast, and mobile-ready.

+Over time, as the platform grows, CityPulse is designed to integrate with:

+Smart city infrastructure

+AI-driven issue detection from images

+Real-time maps and heatmaps

+Gamification elements to reward active users

+With a focus on transparency, collaboration, and accountability, CityPulse doesn’t just solve civic problems — it encourages people to be part of the solution.
+It turns complaints into actions, and everyday citizens into active contributors to a better, cleaner, and more efficient city.

 It’s built to help **citizens**, **government bodies**, and **NGOs** collaborate in real-time to solve these problems efficiently.